Omaha City Council blocks appointment of Ben Gray to land bank board

 Stothert had sought to appoint Gray, who lost his City Council District 2 seat in May, to be the District 2 resident representative on the board.
-But City Councilmember Juanita Johnson, who defeated Gray in the May election, opposed his appointment.
-So did a number of District 2 residents who testified at public hearing on the appointment earlier this month.
+But council member Juanita Johnson, who defeated Gray in the May election, opposed his appointment.
+So did a number of District 2 residents who testified at a public hearing on the appointment earlier this month.

 "My reason for opposing it is because land banking can be used as a tool to help those in underserved communities have a leg up in purchasing property in the area," Johnson said.
 "In order for that tool to be effective, we have to be very mindful with who we choose to manage that."